trickstercache/trickster/docs/multi-origin.md

 Each origin that your Trickster instance supports must be explicitly enumerated in the configuration file.
 Trickster does not support open proxying.

-Each origin is identified by an origin moniker, provided in the configuration section header for the origin ([origin.MONIKER]).
+Each origin is identified by an origin moniker, provided in the configuration section header for the origin ([origins.MONIKER]).
 For path and urlparam multi-origin configurations, the Moniker can be simple words.
 For DNS Aliasing, the origin moniker must match an FQDN that resolves to your Trickster instance.

 In all cases, if Trickster cannot identify a valid origin by the client-provided moniker, it will proxy the request to the default origin.